 The skills needed to be a linguistic anthropologist include active listening, speaking, reading comprehension, writing, complex problem-solving and social perceptiveness.
 Knowledge of the scientific method, deductive and inductive reasoning, and creative thinking are all required for interpreting research.

-According to the U.S. Bureau of Labor Statistics, the average yearly salary for anthropologists and archeologists varies by industry, and the highest-paid are those who work for the U.S. government (www.bls.gov).
-They earned an average of $74,280 in May 2013.
-Those in scientific development and research services averaged$57,950, and those who worked for local governments earned $60,050.
-The average salary for those working at museums and historical sites was $70,410.
+According to the U.S. Bureau of Labor Statistics, the median yearly salary for anthropologists and archeologists varies by industry, and the highest-paid are those who work for the U.S. government (www.bls.gov).
+They earned a median salary of $74,860 in May 2015.
+Those in management, scientific, and technical consulting services had a median wage of $58,510, and those who worked for local governments earned a median of $56,650 per year.

-The BLS expects a faster growth rate for anthropologist and archeologist jobs than the average for other professions.
-Between 2012 and 2022, careers for anthropologists and archeologists are projected to increase by 19%, with the most opportunities for anthropologists being offered by corporations.
+The BLS expects a slower growth rate for anthropologist and archeologist jobs than the average for other professions.
+Between 2014 and 2024, careers for anthropologists and archeologists are projected to increase by 4%, with the most opportunities for anthropologists being offered by corporations.
 Experience and a Ph.D. will give job seekers in either profession the best prospects, per the BLS.

 Linguistic Anthropologist Requirements